 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
 Recognizes Out-of-State ID Cards?
-North Dakota 2016 initiative, later revised by the legislature Not allowed, the legislature eliminated a voterenacted limited home cultivation provision.
+North Dakota 2016 initiative, later revised by the legislature Not allowed, the legislature eliminated a voter- enacted limited home cultivation provision.
 Yes.
 They can assist no more than five patients.
 Two and one-half ounce purchase limit during a 30-day period, infused products with up to 6,000 mg of THC.
 Yes.
-The department licensed eight compassionate care centers and two manufacturers/grow facilities.
-Allowed Terminal illness, cancer, autism, HIV/AIDS, hepatitis C, ALS, PTSD, Alzheimer's, dementia, epilepsy, Crohn's, fibromyalgia, spinal stenosis, glaucoma, anorexia nervosa, anxiety disorder, Tourette Syndrome, and any condition that produces wasting, brain injury, bulimia, decompensated cirrhosis, Ehlers-Danlos, endometriosis, interstitial cystitis, migraine rheumatoid arthritis, chronic back pain, debilitating pain, intractable nausea, and severe persistent spasms = with limits Yes, through the Dept. of Health No Ohio 2016 legislation Not allowed Yes.
+The department licensed eight compassionate care centers and two manufacturers/ grow facilities.
+Allowed Terminal illness, cancer, autism, HIV/AIDS, hepatitis C, ALS, PTSD, Alzheimer's, dementia, epilepsy, Crohn's, fibromyalgia, spinal stenosis, glaucoma, anorexia nervosa, anxiety disorder, Tourette Syndrome, and any condition that produces wasting, brain injury, bulimia, decompensated cirrhosis, Ehlers-Danlos, endometriosis, interstitial cystitis, migraine rheumatoid arthritis, chronic back pain, debilitating pain, intractable nausea, and severe persistent spasms Yes, through the Dept. of Health No Ohio 2016 legislation Not allowed Yes.
 A patient can have up to two caregivers, and a caregiver may assist up to two patients.
-A 90-day supply, defined as: up to eight ounces of tier I cannabis (0-10% THC); 5.3 ounces of tier II (10.1-23% THC); 26.55 grams of THC in topicals; 9.9 grams of THC in forms for oral administration; or 53.1 grams of THC Yes.
+A 90-day supply, defined as: up to eight ounces of tier I cannabis (0-10% THC); 5.3 ounces of tier II (10.1-23% THC); 26.55 grams of THC in topicals; 9.9 grams of THC in forms for oral administration; or 53.1 grams of THC content in oils for vaping Yes.
 The state Board of Pharmacy has authority to determine how many are allowed and where they may be located.
-As of July 2023, 132dispensaries are licensed (some of which are provisional) along with 69 cultivators and 90 processors.
+As of December 2024, 127 dispensaries have active licenses along with cultivators and processors.
 Not allowed HIV/AIDS, Alzheimer's, ALS, cancer, Parkinson's, PTSD, Crohn's, hepatitis C, TBI, chronic traumatic encephalopathy, seizure disorders, fibromyalgia, glaucoma, inflammatory bowel disease, MS, chronic or intractable pain, sickle cell anemia, spinal cord disease or injury, cachexia, Tourette's, and ulcerative colitis.
 The medical board can add conditions.
 Yes, through the Board of Pharmacy No. The board of pharmacy may enter into agreements with other states.
 It had not done so as of July 2023